lynchburg-college/media-server/README.md

        configValue   :

-2. Examine config.default, plug in your own settings (database user/name from step 1) then save as config.php
+2. Copy config.default to config.php, then edit in your own settings (database user/name from step 1)

 3. Create the /content directory structure.
 Optionally, you can mount to anywhere you like, so long as it follows this structure: